nitsourish/New-Yorker-case-study/README.md

 - B) For list of items

-With same command line, with following change in script:
+With same command line instruction, make following change in script:
   -- a) pass list of items in function argument prods with all = False(prepare_all_products_report(df,product_hierarchy = 'prod_name',n=3,all=False,prods = ['Jade HW Skinny Denim TRS','Tilda tank']))
   -- b) Alternatively can be provided as CMD argparse with defined format